sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 # 2 Functionality
 ## 2.1 Target Deployment Use Cases

+The framework assigns an unique sequence number to each of the events sent by applications.

-The framework provides the following key management services:
+In addition, the framework provides the following key management services:

 - Push model: Event/Alarm information to remote syslog hosts and subscribed gNMI clients
 - Pull model: Event/Alarm information from CLI, REST/gNMI interfaces